cockroachdb/docs/src/current/v24.3/set-up-logical-data-replication.md

 You'll need:

-- Two separate v24.3 CockroachDB clusters with connectivity between every node in both clusters.
+- Two separate v24.3 CockroachDB {{ site.data.products.core }} clusters with connectivity between every node in both clusters.
 The SQL advertise address should be the cluster node advertise address so that the LDR job can plan node-to-node connections between clusters for maximum performance.
     - To set up each cluster, you can follow [Deploy CockroachDB on Premises]({% link {{ page.version.version }}/deploy-cockroachdb-on-premises.md %}).
     - The [Deploy CockroachDB on Premises]({% link {{ page.version.version }}/deploy-cockroachdb-on-premises.md %}) tutorial creates a self-signed certificate for each {{ site.data.products.core }} cluster.
 To create certificates signed by an external certificate authority, refer to [Create Security Certificates using OpenSSL]({% link {{ page.version.version }}/create-security-certificates-openssl.md %}).
     - Both clusters can be empty.